ashraflization/ferns-petals-sales-dashboard/README.md

 What is the average monetary value a customer brings per transaction?

 **Insight:**
-An AOV of ₹3,520 indicates a mid-to-premium customer base.
+An average order value of **₹3,520** indicates a mid-to-premium customer base.

 ---